brightcove/brightcove-player-sdk-ios-oux/README.md

      @property (nonatomic) BCOVPUIPlayerView *playerView;

 Create the `BCOVPUIPlayerView` instance and save a reference to the object.

+     BCOVPUIBasicControlView *controlView = [BCOVPUIBasicControlView basicControlViewWithVODLayout];
+     self.playerView = [[BCOVPUIPlayerView alloc] initWithPlaybackController:nil options:nil controlsView:controlView];
+     // Insert the playerView into your own video view.
+     [self.videoContainer addSubview:self.playerView];

+You'll need to set up the layout for the player view, you can do this with Auto Layout or the older Springs & Struts method.

+**Springs & Struts**

 Set its frame to match your container view, then add the player view to the container view in your view hierarchy.
 Note that `videoContainer` is your own view object in your app's layout.

-     BCOVPUIBasicControlView *controlView = [BCOVPUIBasicControlView basicControlViewWithVODLayout];
-     self.playerView = [[BCOVPUIPlayerView alloc] initWithPlaybackController:nil options:nil controlsView:controlView];
      self.playerView.frame = self.videoContainer.bounds;
      self.playerView.autoresizingMask = UIViewAutoresizingFlexibleHeight | UIViewAutoresizingFlexibleWidth;

-     // Insert the playerView into your own video view.
-     [self.videoContainer addSubview:self.playerView];
+**Auto Layout**

+    self.playerView.translatesAutoresizingMaskIntoConstraints = NO;
+    [NSLayoutConstraint activateConstraints:@[
+                                              [self.playerView.topAnchor constraintEqualToAnchor:self.videoContainer.topAnchor],
+                                              [self.playerView.rightAnchor constraintEqualToAnchor:self.videoContainer.rightAnchor],
+                                              [self.playerView.leftAnchor constraintEqualToAnchor:self.videoContainer.leftAnchor],
+                                              [self.playerView.bottomAnchor constraintEqualToAnchor:self.videoContainer.bottomAnchor],
+                                              ]];

 Now create the `BCOVPlaybackController`, assign it to your player view, and then start playing videos.